 Trump blasts cost of 'Russia Hoax' probe after $17M price tag revealed

-President Trump on Friday blasted the cost of Special Counsel Robert Mueller’s investigation, after a new spending report revealed taxpayers have spent nearly $17 million on the Russia probe.
+President Trump on Friday blasted the cost of Special Counsel Robert Mueller’s investigation, after a new filing revealed taxpayers have spent nearly $17 million on the Russia probe.

 “A.P. has just reported that the Russian Hoax Investigation has now cost our government over $17 million, and going up fast.
 No Collusion, except by the Democrats!”
 Trump tweeted.